mogthecat/bitcoin-price-display/README.md

 Picture 3: Connections to Waveshare 2.23" OLED Display
 <img width="2438" height="1696" alt="image" src="https://github.com/user-attachments/assets/d515e72e-496b-4a51-afe2-66bf892be33b" />
 Picture 4: The loading screen when making an API request

+> [!WARNING]
+> This repository is not planned on being maintained.
+It is just a place to upload my code.
+If there are any questions regarding code, setup, etc, I am happy to answer them.
+Otherwise, there will be little change to this repository.